-We will be requesting that ORA organize a Canadian study week in Reggio within the next couple of years.
+ORA will be in dialogue with Reggio Children regarding the possibility of organizing another Canadian study week in Reggio within the next couple of years.

-2023 – ORA will host the Mosaic of Marks exhibit in Sudbury, Ottawa, and Toronto in early 2023.
-This will also include hosting the NAREA winter conference.
+ORA will host the Mosaic of Marks, Words, Material exhibit in Sudbury, Ottawa and Toronto in early 2023.
+This also includes hosting the NAREA winter conference.

 Piazza ORA, a series of online gatherings with Tiziana Filippini, with a focus on the morning assembly.
 This initiative included four meetings with Tiziana, and interim meetings with the participants engaging in breakout group discussions.